vipulnaik/diet-exercise-health/events/2024/2024-07-21-finger-injuries.md

 To give both bandages uninterrupted time to do their magic, I decided to delay my flossing and rinsing that I would normally do right after my meal.

+## Removal of left thumb bandage

+After washing my hands after urination and then flossing, I removed the left thumb bandage.
+The wound seemed to have sealed enough that the bleeding risk seemed low enough.
+I kept the flex bandage on the right middle finger.

 ## Lessons